HeavyMedl/heavymedl.github.io/src/pages/cv.md

 Bellevue, WA | July 2019 - April 2020

-On a product engineering team that delivered Vue-based pages and UI components for REI's Adventures property.
+On a product engineering team that delivered Vue applications and UI components for REI's Adventures property.
 My team and I rewrote the REI Adventures property with Vue and decommissioned overlapping frameworks.
 We followed a standard SDLC using agile methodologies and ceremonies.
 I interfaced with UX designers, product and program managers, business analysts, and business stakeholders.
 I had rotating on-call responsibilities.

 ### Software Engineer III | Full-stack @ Costco eCommerce